sohail720/Simple/README.md

-This i a markdown file
+This is a markdown file